SmolakK/HuMobi/README.md

 ### Data aggregation

-After stay-point detection, data can be finally converted to movement sequences by spatial (stay-regions detection) and temporal aggregation.
+After stay-point detection, data can be finally converted to movement sequences by, first, spatial (stay-regions detection), and then, temporal aggregation.

 Stay-regions detection can be done using various approaches, the most commonly used are grid-based approach or clustering method.
 Also, there are two approaches to temporal aggregation: next time-bin and next place.
 Let's see how to convert our data to various movement sequences.
 First, let's import necessary functions.
 ```